zyachel/libremdb/README.md

 1. Install Node.js and Git.
    for Node.js, visit [their website](https://nodejs.org/en/).
-   for Git, run `sudo apt install git` if you're on a Debain-based distro.
+   for Git, run `sudo apt install git` if you're on a Debian-based distro.
 Else visit [their website](https://git-scm.com/).

 2. Clone and set up the repo.